Jase-99/FreeCodeCamp/README.md

 # FreeCodeCamp - Responsive Web Design Certification (NEW)

-This project is a project that houses backups and current projects within the freeCodeCamp responsive web design certifcation
+This project is a project that houses backups and current projects within the freeCodeCamp responsive web design certification

 ## Acknowledgements